Rebirth (Buddhism): Pragmatic arguments and wager theories

 Various Buddhists and interpreters of the Buddhist texts such as David Kalupahana and Etienne Lamotte, have argued that the Buddha is a kind of pragmatist regarding truth, and that he saw truths as important only when they were soteriologically useful.
 Thus, the Buddhist position on rebirth could be defended on pragmatic grounds instead of empirical or logical grounds.
 Some modern Buddhists have taken this position.

 The American monk Thanissaro Bhikkhu has argued for the acceptance of the Buddhist idea of rebirth as a type of pragmatic wager argument (Pali: apaṇṇaka, "safe bet" or "guarantee").
-Thanissaro argues that "the Buddha stated that it's a safe wager to assume that actions bear results that can affect not only this lifetime for also lifetimes after this than it is to assume the opposite."
+Thanissaro argues that "the Buddha stated that it's a safe wager to assume that actions bear results that can affect not only this lifetime but also lifetimes after this than it is to assume the opposite."
 Thanissaro cites Majjhima Nikaya 60 (Apaṇṇaka sutta) where the Buddha says that if there is an afterlife, those who perform bad actions have "made a bad throw twice" (because they are harmed in this world and in the next) while those who perform good actions will not, and thus he calls his teaching a "safe-bet teaching".
 This ancient wager argument is similar in structure to modern wager arguments like Pascal's Wager and the Atheist's Wager.

 According to Thanissaro Bhikkhu:The Buddha's main pragmatic argument is that if one accepted his teachings, one would be likely to pay careful attention to one's actions, so as to do no harm.
 This in and of itself is a worthy activity regardless of whether the rest of the path was true.
 When applying this argument to the issue of rebirth and karmic results, the Buddha sometimes coupled it with a second pragmatic argument that resembles Pascal's wager: If one practices the Dhamma, one leads a blameless life in the here-and-now.
 Even if the afterlife and karmic results do not exist, one has not lost the wager, for the blamelessness of one's life is a reward in and of itself.
 If there is an afterlife with karmic results, then one has won a double reward: the blamelessness of one's life here and now, and the good rewards of one's actions in the afterlife.
 These two pragmatic arguments form the central message of this sutta.Sri Lankan Buddhist philosopher K.N.
 Jayatilleke writes that the Buddha's "wager argument" in MN 60 is that a rational person (viññu puriso) would reason as follows:

 The Kālāma Sutta also contains a similar wager argument towards rebirth, called the "four assurances" or "four consolations".
 These four assurances are as follows: